Sivajyothi3/Plant_Disease_Detector/README.md

 Download the dataset from Kaggle:
 🔗 [Plant Disease Detection Dataset](https://www.kaggle.com/sumanismcse/plant-disease-detection-using-keras)

+Extract it inside your project folder.

+Use it for training or retraining your CNN model.

 > The dataset contains ~14,000 images of healthy and diseased leaves across multiple plant species.

 ---